-Note that TURNKEY, DP, LATEST are stored in flash, but their respective addresses point to ram.
-These variables are cached in ram during interpretation of a input line and also during compilation state.
+Note that the eeprom variables TURNKEY, DP, LATEST are cached in ram during interpretation of a input line and also during compilation state.
 This makes compilations run faster, and there will be less wear of the eeprom.

 Since FF refuses to redefine words, certain words, typically one line definitions, can be compiled from several source files.
 The first compilation is accepted, and the others rejected.
 This is quite practical for having some short definition in many files, so that you can compile exactly the words one or more applications needs.

 For example i2c_base.txt and task-test.txt both have defined PORTC, but PORTC will be compiled only once, even if both files are loaded to FF.

 The word FL- can be used for disabling writes to flash and eeprom.
 It is useful for making sure that no writes to flash or eeprom occur.

 After processor reset a check is made to see if a turnkey word

 should be executed.
 If the eeprom value TURNKEY contains a nonzero

 value, it must be an address of a valid user word.
 Unless the user

 presses ESC within the turnkey timeout, the user word is executed.
 If

 ESC is pressed, the user word will not execute.
 Instead the forth